You Watched In Silence Book Review A Sharp Paranaormal Thriller

 The social commentary inside You Watched In Silence is apt and timely.
 How Justine framed the differing arguments regarding the ethics and responsibilities of family vloggers filming with young children was written so well.

-Additionally, the pacing prevented dips and valleys in the story, managing to grab and hold your attention throughout the novel with clever plotting that worked to build the suspense, lull you into a false sense of security, and then deliver a key plot point, heightening the stakes of the story.
+Additionally, the pacing prevented dips and valleys in the story, keeping your attention throughout the novel with clever plotting that builds suspense, lulls you into a false sense of security, and then delivers a key plot point, heightening the stakes.

 Potential Hurdles

 In this case, you can have too much of a good thing.
-While the social commentary was awesome, it was also a tad heavy-handed at times and aired on the side of being redundant.
+While the social commentary was excellent, it was also a tad heavy-handed at times and a bit redundant.

-While the pacing and plotting remained sharp throughout the majority of the novel, it did feel like the events towards the end happened at a breakneck pace.
-And, while the twist was delicious and I appreciated Justine not holding her punches.
-Some elements didn’t feel plausible.
+While the pacing and plotting remained sharp throughout most of the novel, the events toward the end felt like they happened at a breakneck pace.
+And while the twist was delicious, I appreciated Justine not holding her punches.
+Some elements ddidn’tfeel plausible.

 Deeper Reflections

-This novel had the wheels in my head turning as I considered the ethics of family vloggers.
-As one who’s enjoyed family vloggers with young children and enjoys taking comfort in the cozy family-oriented vibes, I failed to realize what possibly happens behind the scenes.
+This novel had my wheels turning as I considered the ethics of family vloggers.
+As someone who’s enjoyed family vloggers with young children and takes comfort in their cozy, family-oriented vibes, I failed to realize what might happen behind the scenes.

 The lack of consent, internet exposure placing them in the sights of sexual predators, the fact that they had to “perform” a version of childhood that got likes and clicks, and how this content would follow them for their lifetime.

-Justine’s critique of this industry and the necessary reforms that should be made to protect young children is something I agree with wholeheartedly.
+Justine’s critique of this industry and the necessary reforms to protect young children is something I wholeheartedly agree with.
 It’s one thing as a fully realized adult on your own recognizance to film and share your life online.
 However, forcing young children to do the same is unethical.

 Rating & Recommendations